 Grandma Knows Best

-The thing which "Cradle Swapping" has going for it is the pair of Amanda Clayton and Brandon Barash.
-Now on one hand Clayton plays the typically distraught mum but her outbursts are not hysterical they are pure moments of rage and they make for powerful scenes.
+The thing which "Cradle Swapping" has going for it is the casting of Amanda Clayton and Brandon Barash.
+Now on one hand Clayton plays the typically distraught mum but her outbursts are not hysterical they are pure moments of gut wrenching emotional rage and they make for powerful scenes.
 But then you have Barash who plays Ray as much calmer who rather than being unsupportive is right behind his wife and is very much leading the way when it comes to finding the guy who switched their baby.

 What this all boils down to is that "Cradle Swapping" is a nice variation on the familiar storyline of a baby switched at birth with not just the whole addicted baby side of things making it more interesting but also the supportive role which the husband plays in this.